GovTechSG/seed-docs-new/additional-resources/glossary.md

 If you are using a non-SE GSIB device, every time you log in to your device, you will be prompted to enter your BitLocker PIN.
 You can access the internet and intranet using this device.

 **Note**<br>
-> You can't onboard this device to SEED.
+> You cannot onboard this device to SEED.

 **SE GSIB**

 It is a Secured Email (SE) GSIB device.
 This GSIB device is assigned to public officers who handle sensitive and secret information.

 If you are using a SE GSIB device, you will be using your PS-Card to authenticate.
-You will not be able to access internet using this SE-GSIB device.
+You will not be able to access internet using this SE-SIB device.

 **Note**<br>
->- You can't use this device to activate your TechPass account.
+>- You cannot use this device to activate your TechPass account.
->- You can't onboard this device to SEED.
+>- You cannot onboard this device to SEED.

 **SEED**